Miming in instrumental performance: United States

 During Whitney Houston's performance of "The Star-Spangled Banner" with a full orchestra before Super Bowl XXV, a prerecorded version was used.
 Orchestra director Kathryn Holm McManus revealed in 2001: "At the game, everyone was playing, and Whitney was singing, but there were no live microphones. ...
 Everyone was lip synching or finger-synching."

-British backing singer Margo Buchanan angrily left a 2011 Dolly Parton concert because of the extensive use of vocal and instrumental miming.
+Scottish backing singer Margo Buchanan left a 2011 Dolly Parton concert because of the extensive use of vocal and instrumental miming.
 She described it as "artistically dishonest and unfair to musicians who work hard at perfecting their craft," but she was unable to persuade the Musicians’ Union to become involved in lobbying to curtail the use of miming.

 The Red Hot Chili Peppers drew the ire of many on social media after they performed at Super Bowl XLVIII with their instruments unplugged, which made it obvious that they were miming.
 Bassist Flea stated after the show that the "... band were offered no other option [other than miming] by Super Bowl organizers."

 The Eurovision Song Contest has banned lip-synching during the broadcasts.
 However, "musical instruments have to form part of the pre-recorded track, which means [instrumentalists] are effectively mim[ing]" the playing of their instruments during the TV broadcast.